Children Quick Links:

 If the birth parent voluntarily terminating parental rights is less that eighteen (18) years of age or by law could be considered incompetent, a court appointed attorney for that parent must join in the consent.

 Following the termination of parental rights, the court will appoint a guardian for the child.
-The guardian may be the relative who has filed the adoption petition or an agency like a private, licensed child placing agency, the Wisconsin Department of Children and Families or the Bureau of Milwaukee Child Welfare.
+The guardian may be the relative who has filed the adoption petition or an agency like a private, licensed child placing agency, the Wisconsin Department of Children and Families or the Division of Milwaukee Child Protective Services.

 In accordance with s.48.425,Wis.
 Stats., medical and genetic information regarding the child and the child's birth parent(s) must be collected prior to the termination of parental rights.
 (Termination of parental rights is addressed in s.48.40 through s.48.435, Wis.
 Stats..)